 The Company's approach to risk management is not stationary; it evolves constantly in response to developments in operations and changing market conditions.
-The Managing Director and CFO has reported to the Board as to the effectiveness of the Company's management of its material business risks and internal controls.
+The Managing Director and CFO (or equivalent) have reported to the Board as to the effectiveness of the Company's management of its material business risks and internal controls.